microsoft/go-infra/cmd/git-go-patch/README.md

 error: patch failed: src/[...].go:329
 ```

 To fix this, follow the process to make changes to a patch file.
-After running `git go-patch am`, you will see the patch failure error appear, with extra instructions about how to use `git am` to resolve it.
+After running `git go-patch apply`, you will see the patch failure error appear, with extra instructions about how to use `git am` to resolve it.
 Then:

 1. Make sure your terminal is inside the submodule.
 2. Resolve the conflict.
 There are several ways: